tommeramber/Compliance-As-Code/README.md

 | [kyverno-policies](../Part-2/-Compliance-as-GitOps/policies/kyverno-policies)   | Apply our Kyverno-k8s-native custom policies that will be installed on our managed clusters that has a specific label.
 You can see the required label in the [README.md](../Part-2/-Compliance-as-GitOps/policies/kyverno-policies) |                                                                [ArgoCD ApplicationSet](templates/applicationset-policies.yaml) |
 | [acm-argo-objects](../Part-0-Ansible-Playbook/roles/acm-openshift-gitops-integration/yamls)                                                                | Link the YAMLs our Ansible Automation generated  & applied to link between our ACM and ArgoCD instance; From that point our ArgoCD literally manages itself and every change to our Argo instance will be applied by our ArgoCD     | [ArgoCD Application ](templates/app-acm-argo-objects.yaml)                                                        |

-## About ACS in this demo
-This lab will install ACS for you on the ACM Hub.
-It will also preper almost everything for auto importing of the mangaed clusters to the ACS complete scanning **BUT** you need to do one manual operation before that.
-Read the instructions in [this page](Part-2-Compliance-as-GitOps/policies/acs-policies/README.md)